CodeURJC-DAW-2018-19/santatecla-definiciones-1/API.md

 ## Concepts
-The following queries will be preceded by /chapters/{id}/concepts
+The following queries will be preceded by /chapters/{id}/concepts except modify concept and get url of concept, which will be preceded by /concepts/{conceptId}

 #### Show concepts
 -   ##### [](https://github.com/CodeURJC-DAW-2018-19/santatecla-definiciones-1/tree/master/API.md#url-4)URL